Mac Tonnies: Other media

 In 2007 the play Doing Time, which he co-wrote with Canadian filmmaker Paul Kimball (who was working on a documentary about Tonnies), premiered in Halifax, Nova Scotia.
 He also appeared in the documentary Best Evidence: Top 10 UFO Sightings, and an episode of the Canadian television series Supernatural Investigator.

 His blog, "Posthuman blues" was described by The Pitch as "one of Kansas City's best blogs, filled with well-written, intelligent takes on offbeat news items and humorous rants from a left-leaning political perspective."

 He appeared on Coast to Coast AM in September 2009, and was a frequent guest on The Paracast.

 Cryptoterrestrial hypothesis

 Tonnies developed the cryptoterrestrial hypothesis in his blog, and later in his third and last book Cryptoterrestrials, which was published posthumously with a foreword by Nick Redfern.
 In it, Tonnies proposes that the beings that are speculated to be behind UFOs and alien abductions are actually mysterious and secretive races of earthly origin, technically speaking a type of cryptid (hence the name, from Ancient Greek: κρυπτός, kryptós "hidden, secret" and Latin: terrestris, "related to the Earth").
 According to Tonnies' theory, these races have existed on Earth for at least as long as humanity, and present themselves as extraterrestrials or occult beings.

 This theory has some elements in common with certain aspects of the Interdimensional UFO hypothesis, such as Jacques Vallée's control system, something Tonnies himself remarked in his work multiple times.
-Some have also suggested that it is an extension of the ideas of Richard Shaver.
+Richard Shaver's ideas have also been cited as an antecedent.